bulletproofpancake/ParkingRSSI-mdbook/src/chapters/views/scanRouterFragment.md

   private fun scanSuccess() {
     Log.d(TAG, "Scan Successful")

+    // Hids the progress bar
     binding.progressbar.visibility = View.INVISIBLE
     val llRouters = binding.llRouters

-    val results = wifiManager.scanResults
+    // Gets the results of the scan from the  wifiManager val results = wifiManager.scanResults
     for (result in results) {
-      val btn = Button(context)
+      // Creates a button for each router val btn = Button(context)

+      // Sets the name of the button according to the
-      val text = "${result.SSID}<${result.BSSID}>"
+      // name and address of the router val text = "${result.SSID}<${result.BSSID}>"
       btn.text = text

-      btn.setOnClickListener {
+      // Sets up what happens when the router button is clicked btn.setOnClickListener {
         if (cellSelected == null) {
           return@setOnClickListener
         }

-        val (SSID, BSSID) = btn.text.subSequence(0, btn.text.length - 1).split("<")
+        // Retrieves the name and address of the router from the name of the button val (SSID, BSSID) = btn.text.subSequence(0, btn.text.length - 1).split("<")
+        // Sets the router row and column according to
-        val (r, c) = pos
+        // the position of the selected cell in the grid val (r, c) = pos
+        // Creates a new instance of the router using the name and address
+        // retrieved from the button earlier
         val router = Router(BSSID, SSID)
-        router.row = r
+        // Sets the row and column from the position router.row = r
         router.col = c